Richard Anthony Parker

 In 1948, he founded the Department of Egyptology at Brown University and became its first chairman, and also assumed the newly created position of the Charles Edwin Wilbour Professorship.
 That year, Parker also began his service as a founding trustee of the American Research Center in Egypt.

 Parker's primary interests were in ancient science and mathematics.
 In 1951, he traveled to Egypt to examine monuments linked to ancient astronomy, and in subsequent years studied papyri at Paris, Florence, Vienna, Copenhagen and Oxford, in Britain.
 His major contributions included significant work in the areas of Egyptian language (including Demotic), astronomy, and chronology.
 Of particular note was his discovery that two ancient Egyptian calendars were employed simultaneously: a 365-day calendar used for administrative needs, and a lunar calendar used for religious and agricultural purposes.
 Parker's work in this area continues to influence Egyptological research.

 In 1971, British Academy elected Parker as a corresponding fellow, the highest accolade for scholarship given in Great Britain.
 He was the only American Egyptologist selected for membership in the society.
 Parker also served on the visiting committees of Harvard University’s department of Middle Eastern Civilizations, and was a member of the department of Egyptian art at the Boston Museum of Fine Arts.

-Parker was a devoted fan of Brown University football, and was noted for foregoing trips abroad so as not to miss a home game.
+Parker was a devoted fan of Brown University football, and was noted for forgoing trips abroad so as not to miss a home game.